Personal income tax

 Individuals who do not qualify

-- someone else (including your spouse or common-law partner) has received or will receive an education property tax credit for the same property for the same period
+• Someone else (including your spouse or common-law partner) has received or will receive a homeowners affordability tax credit for the same property for the same period

-- at any time in the taxation year you, or a member of your family, were exempt from tax because of your status as an employee of a country other than Canada
+• At any time in the tax year, you, or a member of your family, were exempt from tax because of your status as an employee of a country other than Canada

-- at any time in the taxation year you, or a member of your family, were not a Canadian citizen and are on active military service as a member of the armed forces of a country other than Canada
+• At any time in the tax year, you, or a member of your family, were not a Canadian citizen and were on active military service as a member of the armed forces of a country other than Canada

 You had a spouse or common-law partner at the end of the year

-You and your spouse or common-law partner have to decide who will claim the education property tax credit, the seniors' school tax rebate (if applicable), and the school tax credit for homeowners for both of you.
+You and your spouse or common-law partner have to decide who will claim the homeowners affordability tax credit and the seniors' school tax rebate (if applicable) for both of you.
 Only one of you must claim all of these amounts.

-You or your spouse or common-law partner received Employment and Income Assistance payments in 2023
+You or your spouse or common-law partner received Employment and Income Assistance payments or Manitoba Supports for Persons with Disabilities in 2025

 You can only claim part of this credit.
-For more information, read Line 75 – Employment and Income Assistance (EIA) received.
+For more information, read Line 56 – Employment and Income Assistance (EIA) or Manitoba Supports for Persons with Disabilities (MSPD) payments received.

-If so, one of you can claim an education property tax credit for your residence before you became spouses or common-law partners as well as for your common residence after you became spouses or common-law partners.
+If so, one of you can claim a homeowners affordability tax credit for your residence before you became spouses or common-law partners as well as for your common residence after you became spouses or common-law partners.

 When you calculate your family income (lines 1 to 6 of Form MB479), complete columns 1 and 2 using the information from your and your spouse's or common-law partner's returns for the year.